 Specialization wouldn't have affected people to that extent without an early conditioning; to form “society adapted” individuals, seen as a positive feature, means nothing but to breed them in captivity as farm animals.
 A fully controlled and regulated environment kills initiative, ability to think and take decisions.
 A fully artificial environment disconnects individuals at all levels from the fundamental context, Mother Nature, actual main responsible for producing and maintaining not only lettuce and tomatoes but everything (including us) hence undisputed actual basement of economy over any human abstraction (money).
 The main fires fuel is also our bodies main fuel (by the way, people don't see value on breathing because so far they don't have to pay for it), you can't ask independence, responsibility, maturity, awareness, from someone educated to be a lamb.
 By result, we see that for most people life is just a bunch of habits learned by imitation.
 We see how adults, supposedly in their right mind, don't distinguish need from vice and how they defend their supposed interests in a childish egocentric way, taking decisions that far from solving their problems worsen them (mostly debts they went into fooled by the market) and continue feeding who had washed their brains in the first instance.

 Someone could blame the lack of values, in the moral sense.
 Moral is religion applied to practical matters.
 Reason has no effect on people, they're moved by fear, you need to use religion to educate them.
-The uncertainty at time to choose and take decisions by their own is an unbearable feeling for them, and since they go through life without actual personal goals they don't need to plan, they don't need “to think too much”, they just go with the flow.
-Ecology for them is just another religion as well as any matter, be science, technology, art, all is interpreted and experienced from a religious point of view.
+The uncertainty at time to choose and take decisions by their own is an unbearable feeling for them, and since they go through life without actual personal goals they don't need to plan, they don't need “to think too much,” they just go with the flow.
+Any matter, be science, technology, art, all is interpreted and experienced from a religious point of view (i.e. ecology.)
 Fear is the boss.
-To change their consume habits for cheaper ones in favor to reduce production costs to big companies or to simply recycle people habits to keep them producing and consuming (moving money), you have to resort to the modern religion: fashion.
+To change their consumer habits for cheaper ones to reduce production costs to big companies or to simply recycle people habits to keep them producing and consuming (moving money), you have to resort to the modern religion: fashion.
 And, what else is fashion besides “what everyone does”?

 Countless times I repeated to my loved ones: there are three essential points in any relationship, love, trust and respect.
 Curiously, from all the philosophers, sociologists and psychologists I read the only one I heard this same statement from was a Mexican guy who trains dogs in some American TV show.
 First you must love, trust and respect yourself.
 When the lack of these qualities is severe the individual becomes self-destructive and harmful to anyone around.
 Life taught me this in the bad way, my father and brother were two acute examples of this “lack of self-esteem” pandemic.
 Not by chance, in this article I'm doing nothing but to insist in the main subject (and motivation) of the three novels I wrote.